-Next steps Having built a framework for studying investments in fiscal capacity, we will now develop insights offered by the approach and what we learn about differences between different societies at a point in time and the same society at different points in time.
+Next steps Having built a framework for studying investments in fiscal capacity, we will now develop some insights offered by the approach regarding differences between different societies at a point in time and the same society at different points in time.

-In the next section, we introduce and discuss six sets of factors pinpointed by our modeling approach.
-First, we study the effect of economic factors on the incentive to build a tax system.
-Second, we turn to the role of politics, where we consider how the structure of political institutions and political instability affect the choice of fiscal capacity.
+More specifically, Section 5 brings up six sets of factors pinpointed by our modeling approach.
+First, we study the effect of purely economic factors on the incentive to build a tax system.
+Second, we turn to the role of politics, asking how political instability and the structure of political institutions affect the choice of fiscal capacity.
 Third, we look at social structure, including inequality, heterogeneity and polarization.
-Fourth, we study the demand side of state action and the factors that go into determining the value of public spending.
-Fifth, observing that many poor countries rely on aid to support state activities while others have access to natural resource rents, we explore how these non-tax income flows affect the incentives to build other kinds of fiscal capacity.
+Fourth, we study the demand side of state action and the factors that determine the value of public spending.
+Fifth, observing that many poor countries rely heavily on aid or natural resource rents to support state activities, we explore how these non-tax income flows affect the incentives to build other kinds of fiscal capacity.
 Finally, we go into more detail on the technology for increasing tax compliance.

 In all cases, we take a starting point in our general model.
-However, in each case it will prove convenient to specialize some features to home in on the particular issues at hand.
+However, in each case it will prove convenient to specialize some features to home in on a particular issue.